p3dstore/Denali/README.md

 The main goal was to reduce complexity, while providing a fast reliable and ultimately simpler printer.

-It is not in any way affiliated with VORON Design and is entirely a scratch design from a few of its engineering/ex-engineering members.
+It is not in any way affiliated with VORON Design and is mostly scratch design (sans the front idlers on the XY) from an ex-engineering member.

 Our discord server can be found here: https://discord.gg/MzTR3zE